SauceyDragon/CSE201_Pear/README.md

 ```
 To conduct tests, adding JUnit to your corresponding classpath allows for testing.
 A test directory is created to store tester classes.
 Adding a JUnit JAR file as a dependency inside the package target would allow for JUnit tests to be run.
 Otherwise, you can just add it to you current classpath in your IDE (Select the project > Configure Build Path > Add Library > JUnit4 (or 5) .

+## Project Features
+Our Trello board can be found [here](https://trello.com/b/LYVkS7HJ/pear), alongside project reports and other links.